CuBoulder/express_documentation/docs/bundle_tag_label_naming.md

 If the bundle has no "bundle_group" assigned in the info file, it will show up in the "Core bundles" page.
 This is to maintain original usage of "bundle" at the end of the module's filename/machine name as the means of populating the profile_module_manager list page.

 If the bundle does not have a bundle_group assigned or an atlas tag, it will not show up on any of the listing pages.

+### Postman patch code example
+`{
+  "meta":{
+    "tag": ["addon_bundles","anothertagforexample"]
+  }
+}`

+## Labels

+Labels are the user-friendly title of the module.
+This will appear in the card as the title on the enable bundle list pages.
+Any time the name of the module appears to the user, it should use the label atlas field instead of the name atlas field.

+### Postman patch code example
+`{
+  "meta":{
+    "name": "Readable Module Name"
+  }
+}`